reagento/adaptix/README.md

 You can convert dataclass to dict using `asdict` method, but cannot convert back.
 This module provides `parse` method for such task.

+It is very useful in combination with json

 ## What's supported

 * `dataclass` from dict